Jasna Podreka is a researcher and Teacher Assistant at the Department of Sociology at Faculty of Arts,

 deaths of women

 Empirical findings shows that most of the murders and violent deaths of women are the result of some form of gender-based violence.
-This contribution will point to the importance of introducing a specific terminology for the naming of violent deaths of women, namely the term femicide.
-Therefore, the purpose of this paper is to present the evolution of the definition and discussion on justification to introduce the notion of femicide for naming the sexually-marked violent deaths of women.
-Through the important findings from numerous studies at home and abroad, the auhtor will show that there are significant gender differences in the murder and violent deaths of women.
-At the same time the author will discuss the differences between the term femicide and homicide and will try to answer the question, why the introduction of the term femicide seems necessary and justified.
-They are based on the assumption that the naming and definition of newly identified forms of oppression of women is of key importance for solving and preventing such problems.
+The purpose of this paper is to present the development of the definition and discussion on justification to introduce the term femicide for naming the gender-marked violent deaths of women.
+Through the important findings from numerous studies at home and abroad, the author will show that there are significant gender differences in the murder and violent deaths of women and the differences between femicide and homicide.